hegworks/tanim/docs/tanim-wiki.md

 **Purpose**: Holds runtime playback state for a specific entity's timeline.
 Each entity playing a timeline needs its own `ComponentData`, even when sharing `TimelineData`.

 **Lifetime**: Exists as long as the entity exists.
-Does not need to be serialized.
+Does not need to be serialized (runtime state only).

 **m_user_data**: Store data to help your `FindEntityOfUID` implementation run efficiently: